AndreyAkinshin/aakinshin.net/content/en/posts/2021/10/thdqe-hdi/index.md

   we consider a trimmed modification of the Harrell-Davis quantile estimator.
 The core idea is simple:
-  we take the classic Harrell-Davis quantile estimator, find the highest density interval of the underlying Beta distribution, discard all the order statistics outside the interval, and calculate a weighted sum of the order statistics within the interval.
+  we take the classic Harrell-Davis quantile estimator, find the highest density interval of the underlying beta distribution, discard all the order statistics outside the interval, and calculate a weighted sum of the order statistics within the interval.
 The obtained quantile estimation is more robust than $Q_{\operatorname{HD}}$ (because it doesn't use extreme values)